 Submissions must be 5,000 to 6,000 words and the only restriction on subject matter is that it must be of relevance to garden history.
 The prize includes an award of £250, free membership of The Gardens Trust for a year and consideration for publication in our peer-reviewed, scholarly journal Garden History.
 All previous winners have been accepted for publication, and often the best of the non-winning entries are invited to submit to the journal as well.

 Download the flyer, rules and Entry Form here (all in one three page document)

-The Mavis Batey 13th Annual Essay Prize 2017
+13th Annual Mavis Batey Prize Essay Prize 2017

 Our 12th Annual Essay Prize was renamed The Mavis Batey Annual Essay Prize in honour of our former President, the late Mavis Batey.
 It seems a fitting memorial to such an inspirational woman, who did so much to build the discipline of garden history through her various roles in the garden history field.